-Our Purpose: BNC was formed to provide safe harbor in which neighborhoods could discuss their issues and join together, as each chooses, to achieve the goal of giving neighborhoods a voice while respecting each other and the environment we all live in.
-We know that change is inevitable, but we also know that each of us has the obligation to shape that change for those that will follow by today helping resolve problems through calm and accurate information and the civil exchange of ideas.
+We can’t let Berkeley become a city like that!
+BNC formed to provide safe harbor in which every neighborhood could discuss their issues and join together, as each chooses, to achieve the goal of giving neighborhoods a voice while respecting each other and the environment we all live in.
+We accept that change is inevitable, and that Berkeley must do its part in resolving the problems that confront us.
+We also know that each of us has a responsibility to shape that change for those that will follow us, by helping to resolve problems through calm and accurate information and the civil exchange of ideas.

 - Attending BNC’s General Meetings and Forums and participating in the discussions and decisions.
 You are the most important part of this, and YOU are needed to help plan what comes next.
 BNC will send you notice of all meetings and events and we understand you can’t attend everything, but please, try to make as many as possible.